KippAD/easy-outdoor-co/README.md

 - Robots.txt file limits areas of the site that a search engine can access and is seen by them as a mark of quality - this improves SEO.

 - Keywords and description in the site head contribute to SEO.
 Deciding upon keywords came from considering phrases that would be most relevant to the products that the site sells.
-Then using the application wordtracker.com I was able to see suggested keywords and their volume of search.
+Then using the site [wordtracker.com](https://www.wordtracker.com/) I was able to see suggested keywords and their volume of search.
 This helped inform the final list of keywords.

 ## **Project Management**
 The user stories were added to a project board on this repository's project board so that development could be managed incrementally.